Mumbles Rangers F.C.: History

 Formed in 1950 by Billy Johns, BEM, the team played in the Swansea Senior Football League until the 2020–21 season when the club joined the newly formed tier four West Wales Premier League.
 On 9 June 2022, it was announced that the club had been promoted to the tier three Ardal SW League for the 2022–23 season.
-They were relegated at the end of their first season at tier three.
+They were relegated at the end of their second season at tier three.